Yusuf was a healthy, active, smiling baby. Until, all at once, he was not.

 Read more about how LogicBio is working to help people living with MMA.

 Yusuf is 16 now, and in some ways, he’s done remarkably well.
-He’s a freshman in high school who loves to play video games — especially Fortnite.
-Every Saturday morning, he makes omeletts for his family.
-(His specialty: Tomato and cilantro.)
+He’s a freshman in high school who loves to play video games.
 But there are also frustrations.
 His muscle tone remains weak and he can’t bike or play basketball.
 “It’s hard for him, because he wants to be accepted,” Farheen says.

 He faces ongoing medical challenges.
 As a child, Yusuf was hospitalized nearly every month with severe infections or metabolic crises.
 At 10, overcome by fatigue, he received kidney and liver transplants.
 The transplants improved his quality of life; he has a bit more appetite and he’s allowed to eat treats like chocolate and ice cream in moderation.
 He’s still prone to infections, though, and cycles into the hospital every few months.

-“I try to spend my day as a normal kid, but it’s difficult to do things that come easy for other kids.
-Keeping up with daily meds, regular lab works and frequent hospital visits are very hard,” Yusuf says.
+“I try to spend my day as a normal kid, but It’s difficult to do things that come easy for other kids.
+Keeping up with daily meds, regular lab work and frequent hospital visits are very hard,” Yusuf says.
 “Sometimes I envy kids who do not have to worry about these things.
 The energy level and emotions are different each day.”
-Then he adds: “I am told that I am special and I guess I am.”
+Then he adds: “I am told that I am special, and I guess I am.”

 Our development program:

 LB-001 is an investigational, first-in-class pediatric genome editing therapy designed to save lives and prevent severe disabilities through early intervention.
 LB-001 uses GeneRide to incorporate a functioning version of the faulty MUT gene into the genome of MMA patients.

 For questions and updates regarding our LB-001 program, email firstname.lastname@example.org.